 Bitwise operators in Java example

-This example helps to understand the Bitwise Operators practically.
-This program allows the user to enter two integer variables a and b, and we are going to use these two variables to show various Bitwise operators.
+This example helps to understand the Java Bitwise Operators practically.
+This program allows the user to enter two integer variables, a and b, and we will use these two variables to show various operations.

-In this Java bitwise operator example, the following statement will ask the user to enter integer values a, b.
-Next, we are going to assign the user input values to the variables.
+The first three statements in this example will ask the user to enter integer values a and b.
+Next, we will assign the user input values to the variables.

-The following System.out.format statements will perform the Java bitwise operations on a and b, and then they will display the output
+The following System.out.format statements will perform all the table operations on a and b, then display the output.

 00001100 & 00011001 ==> 00001000 = 8